Today is Saturday, Feb. 9, the 40th day of 2019.

 In 1942, the U.S. Joint Chiefs of Staff held its first formal meeting to coordinate military strategy during World War II.
 Daylight-saving “War Time” went into effect in the United States, with clocks moved one hour forward.
 The SS Normandie, a former French liner being refitted for the U.S. Navy at a New York pier, caught fire (it capsized early the next morning).

-In 1950, in a speech in Wheeling, West Virginia, Sen. Joseph McCarthy, R-Wis., charged the State Department was riddled with Communists.
+In 1950, in a speech in Wheeling, West Virginia, Sen. Joseph McCarthy, R-Wis., charged that the State Department was riddled with Communists.

 In 1971, a magnitude 6.6 earthquake in California’s San Fernando Valley claimed 65 lives.
 The crew of Apollo 14 returned to Earth after man’s third landing on the moon.